Skip to content

 That is probably why they’ve been around nearly as long as there have been paved roads

 Constructing cobblestone roads hasn’t changed much in all that time.
-Water worn stones are collected and sized.
+Water-worn stones are collected and sized.
 Then they are either set on a sand bedding or in mortar.
-This creates an easy to clean; crack resistant road surface that’s perfect for areas where freezing and flooding is likely.
+This creates an easy-to-clean, crack-resistant road surface that’s perfect for areas where freezing and flooding are likely.

 Historically, these features were a massive improvement over muddy, dirty tracks, and it’s not hard to see why this type of paving gained popularity.